What is Escapism? How Films Make Us Forget Ourselves

 Read more about fantasy and fantasy subgenres in film.

-Romantic Comedies: While not as visually fantastical, romantic comedies offer emotional escapism by presenting idealized versions of love and relationships.
-For example, a movie like Notting Hill (1999) provides a heartwarming escape into a charming love story between a famous actress and a London bookseller.
+While not as visually fantastical, romantic comedies (rom-coms) offer emotional escapism by presenting idealized versions of love and relationships.
+For example, a movie like Notting Hill (1999) provides a heartwarming escape into a charming love story between a famous actress, Anna Scott (Julia Roberts), and a London bookseller, William Thacker (Hugh Grant).

-Action and Adventure: These films offer thrilling experiences with an adrenaline rush, allowing viewers to experience excitement and danger vicariously.
-Indiana Jones: Raiders of the Lost Ark (1981) delivers non-stop action and adventure, capturing our imagination from start to finish.
+Action and Adventure offer thrilling experiences with an adrenaline rush, allowing us to experience excitement and danger from a safe spot.
+A classic such as Indiana Jones: Raiders of the Lost Ark (1981) is a great example, as it delivers nonstop action and adventure, capturing our imagination from the hectic in-medias res treasure hunt at the start to the denouement where the ark is hidden.

 Historical and Cultural Perspectives

-If you thought escapism and the desire to escape from the daily chores is anything new, you thought wrong.
-Your ancestors enjoyed it just as much as we do.
-It’s just the media that have changed.
+Escapism and the desire to escape from daily chores is nothing new.
+Your ancestors enjoyed getting transported mentally to other places just as much as we do.
+It’s just the media that has changed.

 Throughout history, people have sought ways to escape the harsh realities of life.
 Ancient civilizations often engaged in rituals, festivals, and storytelling as forms of escapism.
 For example, the Romans held gladiatorial games, while the Greeks participated in theatrical performances.